 Shh… you hear that?
 It’s the sound of you ignoring all your worries and spending a quiet day on the water.
-If you need more convincing than that, here are three fishing holes a short drive away from Houston that deliver big in the peace department (and the fish department).
+If you need more convincing than that, here are five fishing holes a short drive away from Houston that deliver big in the peace department (and the fish department).

 Nestled among 4 different saltwater bays that feed into Galveston Bay, Cedar Bayou and Goose Creek wind through Baytown and provide a prime place for freshwater fishing.
 Need to stock up before you head out?
 We recommend Thompson’s Fish Camp, which is the longest operating private pay boat ramp.
 For a small fee, you can launch your boat, pick up fresh live bait and grab some drinks before you set sail.